getify/You-Dont-Know-JS/scope-closures/ch1.md

 | :--- |
 | When I first learned compiler theory in my Computer Science degree, we were taught the terms "LHS" (aka, *target*) and "RHS" (aka, *source*) for these roles.
 As you might guess from the "L" and the "R", the acronyms mean "Left-Hand Side" and "Right-Hand Side", respectively, as in left and right sides of an `=` assignment operator.
 However, assignment targets and sources don't always literally appear on the left or right of an `=`, so it's probably less confusing to think in terms of *target* / *source* instead of *left* / *right*. |

 How do you know if a variable is a *target*?
 Check if there is a value anywhere that is being assigned to it; if so, it's a *target*.
-If not, then the variable is serving a *source* role instead.
+If not, then the variable is a *source* instead.

 ### Targets